kyma-project/kyma/docs/overview/07-security-considerations.md

 ---
-title: TBR Security Considerations
+title: Security Considerations
-type: Details
+type: Overview
 ---

 To eliminate potential security risks when using Functions, bear in mind these few facts: